NibiriTheMan/ion.lua/README.md

 ## Attributions

-- u/DapperCow15 for the idea of removing semicolons in v = "2.0.0".
+- u/DapperCow15 for the idea of removing semicolons for string and table values in v = "2.0.0".

 ## Prerequisites